alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 This phrase has been attributed to Henry Ford, and it applies to Slicer too.

+Slicer is made for cloud development, and production workloads.
+It's Linux only, x86_64 and Arm64.

-We use Ubuntu LTS for all of our work, so the root filesystem is Ubuntu based.
+We use Ubuntu LTS for all of our workstation and server deployments at OpenFaaS Ltd, so the root filesystem is Ubuntu based.

-We also have a Rocky Linux image for those who prefer a RHEL-like experience, or need to work with RHEL/Fedora deployments in production.
+There is also a Rocky Linux image for those who prefer a RHEL-like experience, or need to work with RHEL/Fedora deployments for customer support.

 ## A quick template for a VM

+Slicer uses a YAML file to define a host group, and then a number (`count`) of VMs to create within that group.
+If you start it up with a count of `0`, then you can use the API or CLI (`slicer vm add`) to create hosts later.

+We'll cover customisation a bit later on, but for now, let's get something working - and then you can connect via SSH and customise the VM to your heart's content.

-There are many configuration options and settings, so I'm going to give you the most basic to get started with.
+There are various configuration options and settings for storage and networking, so I'm going to give you the most basic to get started with.

+We'll start by using a plain disk image, which is slower to create, but is persistent across reboots and doesn't require us to consider a production ready configuration of i.e. ZFS.

 Create `vm-image.yaml`: